Bangladesh Initiates Feasibility Study for 100-MW Solar Project in Patuakhali District

 The government of has initiated the search for consultants to conduct a feasibility study for a 100-MW project in the Patuakhali district of south-central Bangladesh.
 The Ministry of Energy, Power and Mineral Resources released a Request for Expressions of Interest this week, with submissions accepted until June 5, 2025.

-The selected consulting firm will be responsible for conducting a comprehensive feasibility study for the photovoltaic (PV) project.
+The selected consulting firm will be responsible for conducting a comprehensive feasibility study for the (PV) project.
 This includes conducting an initial environmental review and an environmental and social impact assessment study.
 Additionally, the firm will undertake a route survey and develop plans for land acquisition and resettlement action for a 132-kV transmission line to link the plant to the nearest grid substation.

 The proposed solar farm will be situated in the village of Kalapara.